 I have long been a great believer in the philosophy of simplicity which is cultivated by 37signals successfully.
 Their first (free) book Getting Real (as paperback version) I read with great interest.

 But with Rework they have achieved a true masterpiece.
 Not without reason, it is a bestseller in the US and the UK.
 Critics and CEO praise the book in the highest terms (Seth Godin, John Maeda, Chris Anderson, and others).

 And unlike the simple Getting Real, there’s Rework as a hardcover version, in an attractive binding and with fantastic drawings by Mike Rohde.

 The official website of the book offers a sample excerpt, three funny promotional videos, tons of words of praise and quotes, photos of enthusiastic readers, and a full chapter overview.

-Getting Real was especially created for programmers who want to successfully complete a project - Rework, on the other hand, is suitable for every employee and employer, from the managing director to the administrator.
+Getting Real was specially created for programmers who want to successfully complete a project - Rework, on the other hand, is suitable for every employee and employer, from the managing director to the administrator.

 And for the very ready lazy people, there is even an audiobook version.